3rd Field Artillery Regiment (United States): Further service by regimental elements

-The 2nd Battalion, 3rd Field Artillery Regiment served with the 3rd Armored Division from 1957-1991, including service in Operations Desert Shield and Storm.
+The 2nd Battalion, 3rd Field Artillery Regiment served with the 3rd Armored Division from 1957 to 1991, including service in Operations Desert Shield and Storm.
 In 1991, the battalion was then reassigned briefly to the 8th Infantry Division and then to the 1st Armored Division in 1992.
 The battalion served in Bosnia as part of 1st Brigade, 1st Armored Division in 1996.
-The battalion served in Operation Iraqi Freedom from 2004-5 and 2006-7, before briefly inactivating and being reassigned from the 1st Armored Division to the 1st Brigade Combat Team, 1st Armored Division and moving to Fort Bliss, Texas, in 2008.
+The battalion served in Operation Iraqi Freedom from 2004 to 2005 and 2006–7, before briefly inactivating and being reassigned from the 1st Armored Division to the 1st Brigade Combat Team, 1st Armored Division and moving to Fort Bliss, Texas, in 2008.
 At Fort Bliss, the battalion converted from self-propelled to towed howitzers when the 1st BCT was reorganized from an Armored BCT to a Stryker BCT.
 Since reorganization, the battalion has deployed to Afghanistan to participate in Operation Enduring Freedom.

-The 3rd Battalion, 3rd Field Artillery Regiment served at Fort Knox, Kentucky from 1958-1971, with the 194th Armored Brigade from 1968-1971, and again from 1975-1983.
+The 3rd Battalion, 3rd Field Artillery Regiment served at Fort Knox, Kentucky from 1958 to 1971, with the 194th Armored Brigade from 1968 to 1971, and again from 1975 to 1983.
 It was then assigned to the 2nd Armored Division at Fort Hood until inactivated in 1990.